cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 Recently, AWS sent out customer notification emails regarding upcoming changes for EventBridge cross-account event bus targets.
 This email was titled `Security posture recommendations for your cross-account invocations.` This notification email went to customers who were determined to have one or more impacted resources.

-In this post, we'll cover how one of our customers, [James Barney](https://www.linkedin.com/in/james-barney/) used CloudQuery to respond to the AWS notification and change with a custom query built on top of CloudQuery's data.
+In this post, we'll cover how one of our users, [James Barney](https://www.linkedin.com/in/james-barney/), used CloudQuery to respond to the AWS notification and change with a custom query built on top of CloudQuery's data.

 ## Customer Testimonial

 “CloudQuery helped us understand the exact impact that this AWS service change would have for our organization’s 100+ AWS accounts within 5 minutes of receiving the notification.
-CloudQuery saved us weeks of investigative work and gave us exactly the resource ARNs we needed to alter with this change.” - James Barney
+CloudQuery saved us weeks of investigative work and gave us exactly the resource ARNs we needed to alter with this change.”
+<div align="right">- James Barney</div>

 ## EventBridge Change